FelixHohne/cuda_shortest_paths/README.md

 # Scaling Single-Source Shortest Paths with CUDA
-## Felix Hohne, Shiyuan Huang, and Adarsh Sriram
+### Project by Felix Hohne, Shiyuan Huang, and Adarsh Sriram

 ## Introduction

 In this project, we implemented algorithms for solving the Single-Source Shortest Paths (SSSP) problem in CUDA.
 We demonstrate that though